Hierarchical Reinforcement Learning for Cooperative Air-Ground Delivery in Urban System

-Furthermore, we design a novel internal reward mechanism where the Manager provides guidance to the Workers, significantly improving training stability and exploration efficiency.
+Furthermore, we design a novel internal reward mechanism to improve training stability and exploration efficiency.

-Our contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item \textit{Cooperative Air-Ground Delivery Framework}: To the best of our knowledge, we are the first to propose a framework from dispatching to execution for heterogeneous cooperative air-ground delivery, considering both road-network constraints and low-altitude flight characteristics. \item \textit{Hierarchical Decision-Making with Internal Incentives}: We develop the HRL4AG algorithm which effectively addresses the limitations of \textit{heterogeneity gaps} and \textit{scalability bottlenecks}.
-We further propose an internal incentive mechanism combined with reward shaping to enhance the effectiveness and efficiency of the dispatching policy. \item \textit{Comprehensive empirical evidence and Platform Evaluation}: We conduct extensive experiments two real-world datasets and deploy our algorithms on an evaluation platform.
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item \textit{Cooperative Air-Ground Delivery Framework}: To the best of our knowledge, we are the first to propose a framework from dispatching to execution for heterogeneous cooperative air-ground delivery, considering both road-network constraints and low-altitude flight characteristics. \item \textit{Hierarchical Decision-Making with Internal Incentives}: We develop the HRL4AG algorithm which addresses the limitations of \textit{heterogeneity gaps} and \textit{scalability bottlenecks}.
+We further propose an internal incentive mechanism combined with reward shaping to enhance the effectiveness and efficiency of the policy. \item \textit{Comprehensive empirical evidence and Platform Evaluation}: We conduct extensive experiments on two real-world datasets and deploy our algorithms on an evaluation platform.
 The results demonstrate that HRL4AG significantly outperforms representative baselines, \textit{improving the delivery success rate by up to 26\% while achieving an 80-fold increase in computational efficiency}. \end{itemize}